Getting started as a Production Manager

 It asks you to choose the asset Type (1): Camera, Characters, Environment,

-You will see the newly created asset appearing on the background everytime your click on Confirm and stay.
-After you added your last asset, click on Confirm, it will save the asset and close the window.
-If you don't have more asset to add, click on Close, it will cancel the window.
+You can see the newly created asset appearing in the background every time you click on Confirm and stay.
+After you added your last asset, click on Confirm, it saves the asset and closes the window.
+If you don't have more assets to add, click on Close, it cancels the window.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the edit button (1) on the right side of the line.

-On the main asset page, to extend the description, click on the first words (2), and a pop-up will open with the full description.
+On the main asset page, to extend the description, click on the first words (2), and a pop-up opens with the full description.

 Create tasks for the assets

-And now we can create tasks for the assets (3), like Concept, Modeling, Texture, Setup, and other if needed (see How to customize the workflow ).
+And now we can create tasks for the assets, like Concept, Modeling, Shading, Rigging, and other if needed (see How to customize the workflow ).